EduardoVernier/greedy-insertion-treemap/README.md

 If you'd like to see and interact with the generated treemap, add the frag `-v`:

 `java -cp ./bin com.eduardovernier.Main -v input_dir width height`

+Some examples of datasets can be found [here](https://github.com/EduardoVernier/dynamic-map/tree/master/dataset)